Actor-Critic Model Predictive Control: Differentiable Optimization meets Reinforcement Learning for Agile Flight

 In terms of disturbance rejection and out-of-distribution behavior, we conduct three ablations, shown in Fig. \ref{fig:ablation_study} and Table \ref{tab:performance}).
 In Fig. \ref{fig:ablation_study}A (and the \emph{Vertical Wind} column of Table \ref{tab:performance}), we simulate a strong wind gust that applies a constant external force of 11.5 N (equivalent to 1.5x the weight of the platform).
 This force is applied from $z=10m$ to $z=8m$.
 We can see how neither the AC-MLP nor the MPC policies can recover from the disturbance and complete the track successfully.

+The adaptive L1-MPC controller is able to overcome the disturbance and pass through the gates with a success rate of 41.66\% and an average speed of 8.69 m/s.

-On the other hand, AC-MPC achieves a higher success rate (83.33\%, as shown in Table \ref{tab:performance}), and exhibits more consistency among repetitions.
-This showcases that incorporating an MPC block enables the system to achieve robustness.
+On the other hand, AC-MPC achieves a higher success rate and speeds (83.33\% and 10.76 m/s, as shown in Table \ref{tab:performance}), and exhibits more consistency among repetitions.
+This showcases that incorporating an MPC block enables the system to achieve better out of distribution behaviour.